Firestorm108/Forge/README.md

 The machine aims to push the boundaries of at-home milling, from copper-clad FR4 to thick pieces of aluminum.

 I designed Forge due to wanting myself and others to have access to new parts and materials; PCBs, aluminum, and brass.
 This was in addition to my constant draw towards new materials that I've always wanted to use in projects.
 Stuff like plexiglass and wood as well!
 I wanted to expand my material selection further by adding aesthetic, cheap, and structural materials.
 However, I want this machine to become a great PCB mini factory.
 Trying to implement features such as automated vias would be a cool challenge and I want to keep on upgrading it until it is able to create complex boards!
-As well as this, I wanted a precise machine that I designed myself, to be powerful, useful, and sleek.
+As well as this, I wanted a precise machine that I designed myself, to be both powerful and useful.

 # Pictures